Women in Turkmenistan: Work

 Manufacturing of ketene, a homespun silk, persists largely as a cottage skill.
 Garments prepared from ketene are worn by both men and women.
 Costumes made from ketene are used as a customary bridal dress.
 The embroidery on the garments reveal various patterns that are exclusively known as a family hallmark, distinguishing the family of its maker.
 Skilled Turkmen women use antique weaving looms known as tara, which were adopted in the ancient times.

 Turkmen teachers and healthcare workers are primarily women.
 Job cuts in both these sectors, however, have led to a dramatic rise in unemployment for both men and women.

 Marriage

 Article 25 of the Constitution of Turkmenistan requires mutual consent for marriage.
 Both individuals must also be above the age of 18.
-Arranged child marriages are common, typically between members of the same tribe.

-As with many Central Asian countries, bride abductions are a major occurrence in Turkmenistan.
-It is such a common practice that normal weddings are often accompanied with a mock bride abduction.
-Although abduction is de jure illegal, abductors are rarely prosecuted.

 Turkmen marriages feature numerous unique customs and rituals.
 Turkmen wedding dresses are often richly decorated and covered in silver-colored pendants which are believed to drive away evil spirits.

-Violence against women

-Turkmen women often face violence and subjugation.
-Police officers sometimes conduct forced gynecological examination of young girls to assess their virginity.
-If they are found to have had sex, the girl and her family are publicly humiliated and censured.
-Women are also often subject to domestic violence, and are usually hesitant to report abuse to authorities due to distrust and fear of retribution.